 -- The list of those possibly targeted includes victims of the London suicide bombings of July 7, 2005, and the parents of Madeleine McCann, who disappeared in Portugal in 2007.

--- Daily Telegraph says the News of the World hacked the phones of families of soldiers killed in Iraq and Afghanistan.
+-- UK's Daily Telegraph says News of the World hacked the phones of families of soldiers killed in Iraq and Afghanistan.

 July 7 - News Corp announces it will close down the News of the World.
-The July 10 edition is the last.
+The July 10 edition was the last.

-July 8 - Cameron announces two inquiries, one led by a judge on the hacking scandal, another looking at new regulations for the British press.
+July 8 - Cameron announces two inquiries, one to be led by a judge on the hacking scandal, another to look at new regulations for the British press.
 Cameron says he takes full responsibility for employing Coulson as his spokesman, defending his decision to give him a "second chance."

 July 10 - Rupert Murdoch arrives in London.